 My first computer was at Christmas, age 5 (a Texas Instruments 99/4a circa 1982.)
 I learned to program its BASIC interpreter six months later and wrote small programs that flashed coloured text and moved characters across the screen.

-After being supported by parents for years, I eventually found work in Vancouver, first as a Perl programmer and tester, then as a lead Java developer and back-end system engineer.
-I kept adding languages and tools to my repertoire.
+After being supported by parents for years I eventually found work in Vancouver, first as a Perl programmer and software tester, then as a lead Java developer and back-end system engineer.
+I kept learning new languages too, like C# and bash.
 I reasoned that if I kept learning about enough of them, I could adapt to just about any new language or SDK in the IT area.
 There are lots of new technologies released every year, and becoming an expert in any one of them still seems like an exercise in rote repetition.
 I've always favored breadth and generalization and novelty, so I guess I never really became a true expert in any particular one.

-My other lifelong interest aside from programming is applied mathematics.
+My other lifelong interest aside from programming is in applied mathematics.

 My university degrees focused on computational and numerical aspects of AI.
 I studied machine vision, machine learning, artificial intelligence, and wrote quite a lot of MATLAB code for these subjects.